oVirt/ovirt-site/source/feature/ha-vm-reservation.html.md

 For running a new HA VM we will need to place it at the most suitable host, for that we will use the scheduling mechanism and add to it a new functionality to take the HA resources taken on each host into account.
 Basically the Engine will calculate the amount of used HA resources, the host with the lowest usage will get the highest score.
 More details on this functionality can be found at the detailed design page.

+another module that will be enhanced is the balancing mechanism, a new balancing method will be added making sure that HA VMs will be well spread thru the cluster. the balancing mechanism is self triggered run runs in the background, no user action is needed for this method to perform.

 ## GUI